Last Updated on April 6, 2021

 Hiking Stone Mountain State Park is one of our absolute favorite things to do in Wilkesboro!
 Located in Roaring Gap and shared by both Wilkes and Alleghany counties, Stone Mountain State Park is partly known for that exposed granite dome, visible from the Stone Mountain Loop Trail.

-The park’s 5,700 acres are just waiting to be explored, with more than 22 miles of trails, including waterfalls, remains of old stills, and great spots for trout fishing!
+The park’s 5,700 acres are just waiting to be explored, with more than 22 miles of trails, waterfalls (including Stone Mountain Falls and Widow’s Creek Falls), remains of old stills, and great spots for trout fishing!

 The dome is also visible from the Blue Ridge Parkway at one of our favorite stops (MP 232.5).